dentarg/auth0-blog/_posts/2017-11-28-aws-reinvent-day-1-recap.markdown

 * **Defense in Depth** - multiple layers of security.
 * **Separation of Duties** - well defined roles and permissions.
-* **Principle of Least Privilege** - users should only have access to what they absolutley need.
+* **Principle of Least Privilege** - users should only have access to what they absolutely need.

 Rajeev went on to explain how Vanguard, one of the largest investment companies in the world, applied these guidelines when moving their architecture to the AWS cloud and the numerous benefits that it brought them.

 Many of the best practices that Reef shared, we at [Auth0](https://auth0.com) have been very vocal about as well.
-[Read](https://auth0.com/blog/5-ways-to-make-your-app-more-secure-in-less-than-20-minutes/) our five tips on how you can make your app more secure in less than 20 minutes.
+[Read our five tips on how you can make your app more secure in less than 20 minutes](https://auth0.com/blog/5-ways-to-make-your-app-more-secure-in-less-than-20-minutes/).

 ## Session: Serverless for Security Officers: Paradigm Walkthrough and Comprehensive Security Best Practices

-This session, hosted by Jonathan Desrocher, Eugene Yu, and Henrik Johansson focused on best security practices as they pertain to serverless applications.
-Serverless applications are gaining more and more momentum, and whether you go with [AWS Lambda](https://aws.amazon.com/lambda/), [Auth0 Webtask](https://webtask.io), or another serverless platform, you are sure to have questions on the various security considerations these platform arise.
+This session, hosted by Jonathan Desrocher, Eugene Yu, and Henrik Johansson, focused on best security practices as they pertain to serverless applications.
+Serverless applications are gaining more and more momentum, and whether you go with [AWS Lambda](https://aws.amazon.com/lambda/), [Auth0 Webtask](https://webtask.io), or another serverless platform, you are sure to have questions on the various security considerations that arise when using these platforms.

 ![Serverless Security Paradigm](https://cdn.auth0.com/blog/aws-reinvent-2017/security.jpg)

-The good news is that essentially all the best secrutiy practices that pertain to traditional applications also apply to serverless applications as well.
-The bad news, each function is a potential attack vector, so requires a bit more effort and attention to properly secure.
-Additionally, with serverless the platform provider takes on a much larger role when it comes to securing the application, but at the end of the day, security is everyone's responsibility.
+The good news is that essentially all the best security practices that pertain to traditional applications also apply to serverless applications as well.
+The bad news is that each function is a potential attack vector, so they require a bit more effort and attention to properly secure.
+Additionally, with serverless, the platform provider takes on a much larger role when it comes to securing the application, but at the end of the day, security is everyone's responsibility.

 ## Session: Credentials, Credentials, Credentials, Oh My!